Santander Logo

 Banco de Santander Logo 1971-1986

-Graphics and color have been added to the logo.
-The letters “BS” are in a square frame.
-The bank’s full name is located below and is written in printed type in upper case, where thick lines are harmoniously combined with thin ones.
-The serifs are preserved.
+Graphics and color were added to the logo.
+The letters “BS” are enclosed in a square frame.
+The bank’s full name is written below in a print font in uppercase, with thick lines harmoniously combining with thin ones.
+Serifs are preserved.
 All elements are in a bright green rectangle.
-This color contrasts perfectly with white and symbolizes money.
+This color contrasts well with white and symbolizes money.

 1986 – 1989